|

 Yu Zhang

-INTERSPEECH, 2023
+[Paper] INTERSPEECH, 2023

 We present PronScribe, a novel method for phonemic transcription from speech and text input based on careful finetuning and adaptation of a massive, multilingual, multimodal speech-text pretrained model.
 We show that our model is capable of phonemically transcribing pronunciations of full utterances with accurate word boundaries in a variety of languages covering diverse phonological phenomena, achieving phoneme error rates in the vicinity of 1-2% which is comparable to human transcribers.